Privacy policy

 - Creation of dietary supplement formulations tailored to your profile.

-You can withdraw your consent at any time from your account settings or by contacting us.
+You can withdraw your consent at any time by contacting our Data Protection Officer (see the "How to exercise your rights" section).
 Withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

 4.2.
 Performance of Contract (Art.
 6.1.b GDPR)